gpetuhov/SampleGraphQL/README.md

 apollo schema:download --endpoint=https://graphql-pokemon.now.sh/ schema.json

 The downloaded schema.json file should be placed inside /src/main/graphql directory.

+Note that graphql folder should include BOTH schema and queries or the project will not build.

+Note that qraphql folder MUST have subdirectories according to your package hierarchy.
+Schema and queries must be inside the inner subdirectory, so that the generated classes could be imported into the project.

 ## References
 https://www.apollographql.com/docs/android/essentials/get-started.html